SatyaSudheer/12N77E/_posts/2017-01-01-welcome-to-millennial.md

 ---
 layout: post
-title: "Welcome to Millennial!"
+title: "Welcome to 12N77E Blog!"
 author: "Satya Sudheer"
 categories: notes
 tags: [notes]
-image: bangalore-1.jpg
+image: bangalore-2.jpg
 ---

 Millennial is a minimalist Jekyll theme.
 The purpose of this theme is to provide a simple, clean, content-focused blogging platform for your personal site or blog.
 Below you can find everything you need to get started.